 Ask Questions to the retailer!

-A retailer that does not know the answers of your questions or is not willing to find out the answers from the manufacturer does not deserve your business.
+A retailer that does not know the answers to your questions or is not willing to find out the answers from the manufacturer does not deserve your business.
 Please use the "live chat" below or call us at 860-245-2211 with any "Laguiole" questions.

-Note: Some manufacturers use hard-sell terms like "the genuine Laguiole", but do not give any details about the real background and quality of the product they are trying to sell, or indeed whether or not they have even made it themselves!
-Saying " we’re making / selling genuine Laguiole knives, because they print on the blade i.e.: a bull, a bird or any word is a lie.
+Note: Some manufacturers use hard-sell terms like "the genuine Laguiole," but do not give any details about the real background and quality of the product they are trying to sell, or indeed whether or not they have even made it themselves!
+Saying " we’re making/selling genuine Laguiole knives, because they print on the blade i.e.: a bull, a bird or any word is a lie.